Prescription Pad Ordering

 The triplicate prescription form is still a valid official prescription for Schedule II controlled substances.
-However, if the preprinted DPS registration number is no longer valid, then the unused and voided forms should be returned to the Department of Public Safety, Texas Prescription Program.
-Used copies (pink) can be destroyed.
+However, if the pre-printed DPS Registration Number is no longer valid, then the unused and voided forms should be returned to DPS – Texas Prescription Program.
+Unused copies (pink) can be destroyed.

 An official prescription, written for a Schedule II controlled substance, must be filled within 21 days after the date the prescription was issued.
-If the practitioner issued multiple official prescriptions to a patient, in compliance with Section 481.074 (d-1) of the Texas Health and Safety Code, then the prescription must be filled within 21 days after the earliest fill date indicated.
+If the practitioner issued multiple official prescriptions to a patient, in compliance with Texas Health and Safety Code §481.074 (d)(1), then the prescription must be filled within 21 days after the earliest fill date indicated.